knrt10/kubernetes-basicLearning/readme.md

 You see only three processes.
 You don’t see any other processes from the host OS.

 Like having an isolated process tree, each container also has an isolated filesystem.
-Listing the contents of the root directory inside the container will only show the files in the container and will include all the files that are in the image plus any files that are created while the container is running (log files and similar), as shown in the fol- lowing listing.
+Listing the contents of the root directory inside the container will only show the files in the container and will include all the files that are in the image plus any files that are created while the container is running (log files and similar), as shown in the following listing.

 ```bash
 root@c61b9b509f9a:/# ls